cwsdigital/tailwind-utopia/README.md

   for each space-value pair in the scale

 ### Typographic Scale
-the default utility classes genearted are as follows.
+the default utility classes generated are as follows.
 ```
 .fl:text-step--2
 .fl:text-step--1